frequently asked questions

 Why does my pet need to be kept overnight after surgery?

 A: An overnight stay gives us the ability to further monitor our patients should any complications arise post-procedure.
 For some, depending on the age and/or the surgical procedure itself, we may prefer to continue IV fluids over night.
-If your pet is having a procedure with Dr. Hodgson, release will probably be the same day.

 My animal had surgery on the rear leg so why does he have a bandage on the front leg?